openvswitch/ovs/Documentation/faq/design.rst

       Linux kernel-based datapath.
 In Open vSwitch 1.10 and later, ovs-vswitchd merges multiple switches into a single datapath, so it will show all the flows on all your kernel-based switches.
 This command can occasionally be useful for debugging.
+It doesn't dump flows that was offloaded to hardware.

     - ``ovs-appctl dpif/dump-flows <br>``, new in Open vSwitch 1.10, dumps datapath flows for only the specified bridge, regardless of the type.
+      Supports dumping of HW offloaded flows.
+See ovs-vswitchd(8) for details.

 Q: How does multicast snooping works with VLANs?